blacklightpy/vaultofknowledge/Why abandon proprietary technology.md

-- Suppose you were to make a kite
+- Suppose you were to make a kite.
+You are the first to know how to make this kite.

-- Social media (or Soci)
+- Social media
 	- A social media network, is a media network of a community.
 	- A social network belonging to a community, should be controlled by the laws of that community.
 	-